ddev/ddev.com/src/content/blog/golang-debugging.md

 ### Running a test

-Running tests is almost exactly the same as in Goland.
+Running tests is almost exactly the same as in GoLand.
 Right-click the arrow next to the test function and choose "Run" or "Debug".
 The same caveats apply for `cmd` tests, you need `ddev` built from the same code in your `$PATH`.

 ## Working in Gitpod

 Every DDEV PR and the main page has a launcher for Gitpod.
-Gitpod is just a Linux-based vscode development environment in the cloud, in a browser.
-You can do everything you would want to do with it that you could do with vscode locally.
-If you click the "Launch in Gitpod" button on any PR, that PR will be set up for you automatically in Gitpod, with all vscode extensions already loaded, and with DDEV already compiled.
+Gitpod is just a Linux-based VS Code development environment in the cloud, in a browser.
+You can do everything you would want to do with it that you could do with VS Code locally.
+If you click the "Launch in Gitpod" button on any PR, that PR will be set up for you automatically in Gitpod, with all VS Code extensions already loaded, and with DDEV already compiled.

 ## Contributions welcome!